belongtothenight/CYCU-Grade-Exporter/README.md

 ## ATTENTION

 The calculation of G.P.A has not being proven correct yet, so only take it only as a proximate number.
+Also, the auto generated G.P.A score only calculate the courses you've passed.

 ## Develop Environment